 How to get there

 The triathlon takes place at Port beach, just north of the village of Clogherhead in Co.
 Louth and accessed via local road L2244.
 (GPS 53.827153, -6.261462).
-Registration, transition and parking are all at the same location.
+Registration, transition and parking are all at the same site.

 In general, most people will travel north or south on the M1 and exit at Junction 12 for Dunleer.
 Click here to see the route and directions from M1 Junction 12 to Port beach on Google Maps.